Frequently asked questions

 I have MASH, but I don’t drink.
 Do I have to worry about cirrhosis?

 Cirrhosis occurs when liver scarring becomes severe and prevents the liver from working normally.
-While it’s often associated with excessive drinking, people living with MASH can develop cirrhosis even in the absence of alcohol consumption.
+While it can be associated with excessive drinking, people living with MASH can develop cirrhosis even in the absence of alcohol consumption.
 It is important to continue to follow up with your health care professional and track your liver health.

 Learn more about how MASH can progress to cirrhosis.